Essential information for potential buyers of Falabellas.

 Whilst we applaud the efforts of the IMHPS (International Miniature Horse and Pony Society) and their Premier Register of Falabella Miniature Horses '1P' (which also requires DNA testing) it was never authorized to register Falabellas.

-There are many non-Falabellas on the IMHPS 'Register 1 The World-Wide Register of Falabella Miniature Horses' the wording of which is misleading.
+There are many non-Falabellas on the IMHPS 'Register 1 The World-Wide Register of Falabella Miniature Horses' the wording of which is open to abuse.

 The Mother Studbook (The Asociacion de Criadores de Caballos Falabella) authorized only the British and European Studbooks to take on that duty.